rcosta358/liquidjava-tutorial/README.md

 ---

+## Quiz

+Test your knowledge about LiquidJava by taking a simple quiz available [here](https://rcosta358.github.io/liquidjava-tutorial/).
+Think you can get a perfect score?

+---

 If you encounter any problems or have any questions, feel free to send an email to:

 - [Ricardo Costa](mailto:rcosta.ms358@gmail.com)